OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Physical Model

 \subsubsection{An Obstructing Disk}

 The outflow may be launched from a region embedded in a disk of optically thick material, a phenomenon observed in a variety of astrophysical scenarios: expelled debris in planetary nebulae \citep[e.g.,][]{Icke1981}, protoplanetary material around young stellar objects \citep[e.g.,][]{Padgett1999,Ilee2016}, the dusty material concentrated around an AGN \citep[e.g.,][]{Veilleux2001}, or even the plane of a galaxy \citep[e.g.,][]{Hjelm1996,Cronin2025}.
 In such cases, the disk will obstruct some of the observer's view of the outflow. {\tt OutLines} optionally includes obstruction by a circular disk which is orthogonal to the central axis of the cones and which has some radius $x_d=r_{\rm disk}/R_0$.
 As with the cones, the disk must be projected onto the plane of the sky and subsequently compared to the deprojected velocity inscribed by the projected cone to determine the fractional arc length(s) \lb\ inscribed by the cone but not the projected disk.
-We elaborate on this formalism in Appendix \ref{apx:projections}.
-Because a dense disk of material will likely suppress any outwardly moving material within its plane, {\tt OutLines} only implements a disk if cones are present.
+We elaborate on this formalism in Appendix \ref{apx:projections}. {\tt OutLines} implements a disk either in tandem with the cone geometries or alone as a hemisphere geometry.

-We illustrate the effects of including an obstructing disk in Figure \ref{fig:cone_disk_profiles}.
+We illustrate the effects of including an obstructing disk for the hemisphere and bidirectional cone cases in Figure \ref{fig:hemisphere} and for the bidirectional cones in Figure \ref{fig:cone_disk_profiles}.
 By definition, the disk will only obstruct the posterior cone, so if $i+\theta_o < 90^\circ$, the disk will only obstruct the receding outflow, solely obstructing the redshifted component (left of Figure \ref{fig:cone_disk_profiles}).
 However, when $i+\theta_o>90^\circ$, the disk obstructs the lune projected by the posterior cone toward the observer, resulting in loss of the blueshifted component of the line profile as well (right of Figure \ref{fig:cone_disk_profiles}).